Prospectus

 Description

-Part a of this course is aimed at observational astronomers in general, to provide a solid knowledge basis on the generation of their observational data.
+This course is aimed at observational astronomers in general, to provide a solid knowledge basis on the generation of their observational data.
 Detectors are the crucial link between the astronomical target and the observer.
 Apart from the telescope, their performance is arguably the single most important component – and often weakest link – in the chain of observational optical devices.
 As astronomers are increasingly aiming at fainter targets, the quality and calibration of the detector systems have become increasingly important.
 Detector types that will be discussed include intrinsic and extrinsic photo-conductors, CCDs, BIB detectors, photodiodes, bolometers, and submillimeter- and millimeterwave heterodyne receivers.
 The course covers their physical principles and discusses performance aspects like linearity and dynamical range, spectral response, bandwidth, quantum efficiency and noise.
 In addition, this course covers practical aspects of general relevance to observational astronomers, including readout schemes, cosmetic quality of array detectors and the mitigation of artefacts.

 Course objectives